Thursday, March 24, 2022

 Summary:

 From a production standpoint, there’s not an area where Come Drink with Me does not excel.
-The narrative does a good job of balancing action set pieces and exposition moments.
-King Hu’s (Dragon Inn) direction is solid, the action set pieces are exhilarating and well-executed, and the locations are beautifully photographed.
+The narrative is flawlessly executed; it does a phenomenal job balancing exposition and action, and there is never an issue with pacing.
+The action sequences are exemplary; Come Drink with Me saves its bloodiest sequences for its opening and closing moments.
+King Hu’s (Dragon Inn) direction is solid, the action set pieces are exhilarating, and the locations are beautifully photographed.
 Ultimately, Come Drink with Me is a solid Wuxia film that fans of this genre are sure to thoroughly enjoy.

 Written by Michael Den Boer